smccracken/emilymccracken.com/src/index.md

 One of those sculptures was [featured on the Food Network](https://chocolatesculptress.com/sculptures/cuckoo-clock/) while another was [part of an exhibit](https://chocolatesculptress.com/sculptures/donut-shop/) at the Shelburne Museum.

 From chocolate to crochet, I'm always working on something &#8212; I'm a perpetual doodler, amateur baker, and retro treasure seeker.
-You'll also catch me laughing at any good pun.
+You'll always catch me laughing at a good pun.

 <hr>